makapuf/bitbox-0xFF/REFERENCE.md

 singleanim2 | 75 | (blueish grey) 2 frames animation then destroy sprite
 flybounce | 11 | flies but bounces on walls. state : current speed vector walk | 3 | subject to gravity, walks and reverse direction if obstacle or holes.
-2 frames walkfall |  | subject to gravity, left and right if obstacle, falls if hole.
+2 frames bulletL | 8 | flies, not stopped by blocks, no gravity, right to left.
+1frame bulletR | 9 | flies, not stopped by blocks, no gravity, left to right.
+1frame walkfall |  | subject to gravity, left and right if obstacle, falls in holes.
 2 frames leftrightjump |  | jumps from time to time.
 2 frames sticky |  | walks on borders of blocking sprites, will go around edges cw.
 2frames vsine4 |  | vertical sine, 4 tiles height.
-2frames alternating every 16frames bulletL | 8 | flies, not stopped by blocks, no gravity, right to left.
-1frame bulletR | 9 | flies, not stopped by blocks, no gravity, left to right.
-1frame bulletD |  | flies, not stopped by blocks, no gravity, goes down.
+2frames alternating every 16frames bulletD |  | flies, not stopped by blocks, no gravity, goes down.
 2frames bulletLv2 | 11 | flies, a bit faster than preceding bulletRv2 |  | flies, a bit faster than preceding